ltrzesniewski/InlineIL.Fody/README.md

 ### Methods

  - `IL.Emit.*`
    Every method call on the `IL.Emit` class will be replaced by the IL instruction it represents.
+   Note that all arguments to these methods need to be constructed in place (i.e. the instruction needs to be representable in IL).

  - `IL.DeclareLocals`
    Declares local variables.
 Supports changing the [`init`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.methodbuilder.initlocals) flag and pinned variables.
 Local variables can be referenced by name or by index.